 01 November - 30 April: Tuesday - Saturday: from 09:30 - 18:30

 Sundays and public holidays: from 10:00 - 15:00

 Entry fee: €3.00

 Under 18s and over 65s enter for free.

 Disabled access available

 This Madrid Museum is all about clothing in Spain from the 18th, 19th and 20th Centuries.
-It is the only museum in the world that exhibits clothing!
 There are rooms with clothing from different periods, and also temporary exhibitions.

 Street: Avda.
 Juan de Herrera, 2